 Hiking Golden Wall Trail / Castle Bridge Trail Loop

-After a well deserved lunch on a fallen log in the forest, we crossed to the south side of the highway to do our third and final hike of the day, the Golden Wall Trail to the Castle Bridge Trail Loop.
+After a well deserved lunch on a fallen log in the forest, we crossed to the south side of the highway to do our third and final Red Canyon hike of the day, the Golden Wall Trail to the Castle Bridge Trail Loop.

-After the Golden Wall trailhead, the trail begins with a slight uphill walk through a beautiful, old growth forest.
+After the Golden Wall trailhead, the hiking trail begins with a slight uphill walk through a beautiful, old growth forest.
 There are not many views of hoodoos at this stage, but the ancient, windblown trees are incredibly beautiful.

-After a short walk through the forest, you will come to a junction; the Castle Bridge trailhead is to the left.
+After a short hike through the forest, you will come to a junction; the Castle Bridge trailhead is to the left.
 The Castle Bridge Trail becomes slightly more challenging, but the views are incredible.

 The Castle Bridge Trail begins at the bottom of a valley, with a massive wall of red rock hoodoos looming overhead on the left canyon wall.
-The trail winds up the right wall of the canyon, offering many different views of the spectacular hoodoos.
+The hiking trail winds up the right wall of the canyon, offering many different views of the spectacular hoodoos.

 Eventually the Castle Bridge Trail ends and meets up with the Golden Wall Trail again.
 You can turn left for a much longer hike back to Highway 12, or you can turn right and head back towards the parking lot (as we did).